biosustain/python_package/developing.md

 ## Project structure

 First an overview of the main folder structure.
-See line comments for details on what folder or file purpose.
+See line comments for details on what is the purpose of each folder or file:

 ```bash
 python_package